FrankYang0610/project-consensus/project-consensus-backend/forum/README.md

 # Forum App

-The Forum app implements posts and two-level comments (main comment + reply).
+The Forum app implements posts and flat comments with optional replies via `replyTo`.
 It matches the frontend types `ForumPost` and `ForumPostComment`.

 ## Models